UniversalMediaServer/UniversalMediaServer/src/main/external-resources/windows/nsis/Docs/makensisw/Readme.txt

 About MakeNSISW
 ---------------
-MakeNSISW is a wrapper for the MakeNSIS that is distributed with NSIS (http://www.nullsoft.com/free/nsis/).
+MakeNSISW is a wrapper for the NSIS compiler (MakeNSIS).
 MakeNSISW allows you to compile NSIS scripts using a Windows GUI interface.
-To install MakeNSISW, compile the source using Visual C++ or Mingw.

 Requirements